carbonatefan/OPTiMAL/README.md

 To predict temperatures from a new dataset, format your dataset of GDGT fractional abundance data using the sample dataset as a guide and save it in the same directory.
 Then open OPTiMAL.m, change the spreadsheet name loaded in line XXX, set your desired output file names in lines xxx, and run the script.

-### FWD model
+### To run the FWD model

 The FWD model requires the R packages ggplot2 and RColorBrewer.
 These only need to be installed once.
 At the RStudio command line enter:

 	install.packages("ggplot2")
 	install.packages("RColorBrewer")

-To run the FWD model, set the correct working directory and execute the script FWDModel in RStudio.
+To run the FWD model on the demo dataset, set the correct working directory and execute the script FWDModel in RStudio.
 This will load

 ```
 ghWeightsNodes.csv